This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Ramadan observances around the world

-For those who do not practice Islam, having meals, drinks and cigarettes during the day are generally viewed as unacceptable.
+For those who do not practice Islam, having meals, drinks and cigarettes during the day is generally viewed as unacceptable.
 In some countries, it is even punishable by law.
 Women must also take care to dress modestly and conservatively.
 Shoulders, necklines and knees are expected to be hidden from view during Ramadan.